benwzj/benwzj.github.io/_drafts/2024-05-15-nextjs-ecommerce.md

 - Shopify support fetch Collections API, fetch Menu API.

 ### Setup Step:
 - Configure Shopify for use as a headless CMS.
 - Deploy your headless storefront on Vercel.
 - Configure environment variables in Vercel.

-### What is storefront

-### What is headless Shopify theme
-A theme determines the way that a Shopify online store looks, feels, and functions for merchants and their customers.
-Shopify themes are built using Shopify's theme templating language, Liquid, along with HTML, CSS, JavaScript, and JSON.
-Using these languages, developers can create any look and feel that their clients want.

 ## References